-Theoretically, anyone could buy your house, even if it does need major repairs.
-Sellers are under no particular obligation to return their home to “like new” condition, and buyers do purchase “fixer uppers.”
+If you want to sell a house that needs repairs, you may wonder if anyone will buy your house in its current condition.
+Sellers are under no obligation to return their home to “like new” condition before selling, and buyers do purchase “fixer uppers.”

 - Charming fixer-upper, perfect for first time home buyer!